uswds/uswds-site/pages/documentation/maturity-model.md

 - Contribute new research, guidance, components, and issues back into the system.

-<span id="how-to-check-1"></span>

-### How to assess your implementation
+### How to check

-- Record the USWDS version your project uses and compare your markup, assets, and settings with that version's documentation.
-- Check that required CSS, JavaScript, fonts, images, and web component files load from the paths your project uses.
-- Check source styles for the design tokens you intend to use.
-Review customizations and document differences from USWDS defaults.
-- Test each component's behavior with keyboard navigation, screen readers, and zoom using its accessibility test checklist.
-Test how components work together in complete tasks.

 The presence of `usa-` classes or a USWDS stylesheet can help identify an implementation.
 It does not establish that the implementation is usable or accessible.
-Maturity describes your team's adoption and improvement process, not a certification of your website.
-Consult [Website standards]({{ site.baseurl }}/website-standards/) for resources on federal website requirements.
+Use the current [component guidance]({{ site.baseurl }}/components/) to check your implementation in context.

 {:.border-top-05.border-primary.padding-top-2.margin-bottom-3}